 The cosmetics industry is a bit of a mess.
-Popular makeup products made by brands like L’Oreal and Maybelline contain many problematic ingredients that have the potential to cause health issues.
+Popular makeup products made by brands like L’Oreal and Maybelline often contain problematic ingredients that have the potential to cause health issues.
 Things like parabens and phthalates (which can disrupt hormone function); talc (which can be contaminated with asbestos, a carcinogen); and even heavy metals like lead are commonly found in cosmetics.

 And makeup targeted toward kids is no better.
 A 2016 investigation done by the Campaign for Safe Cosmetics and the Breast Cancer Fund tested a variety of kids’ cosmetics and Halloween face paints and found the products to contain a wide variety of toxins.
-The investigation included brands like Disney, Lisa Frank, Hershey’s and more.
+The investigation included brands like Disney, Lisa Frank, Hershey’s, and more.

 This is one reason why many parents don’t want their little ones playing with cosmetics—these chemicals can pose an even greater risk to kids than they do to adults since their systems are smaller and still developing.